Odys6x/DataBase/README.md

    as you can see here in @app.route('/login') it handles everything for login.html.
 So meaning to say if you were to look up to @app.route('/'), you can handle python logic and return any data, etc back to the html file it was assigned to.

+## request.py

+1. This is where you will run the code from to populate json files that contain NLB library books that are in ebook or digital
+2. If you want to populate your own json file, you can simply change the values of "ContentType"

+## conn.py

+This file will be the place to initialise our connection with our database.
+Change the password to the 'newpassword'

+## query.py (Optional but I still do it)

+Query.py will contain long sql queries such that our app.py won't be so long

 ## html

 ### base.html